-- Action A: Continue hosting educational events, and reviving the "Welcome to the Neighborhood" event, for SDSU students and resident neighbors in the University Residential Historic District to get to know one another. - Action B: Determine what organization is able to lead the "Welcome to the Neighborhood" event for SDSU students and resident neighbors. - Action C: Translate the walking brochures into a variety of languages so international students and other visitors can learn more about historic resources in Brookings. - Action D: Replace missing, and refurbish existing, National Register plaques to serve as an educational tool for pedestrians in Brookings. - Action E: Consider incorporating a tour of Brookings as part of a course requirement for SDSU students that highlights the history of the community, the architecture, important events, etc. - Action F: Create a welcome packet for new property owners in the historic districts that includes information about the 11.1 review process, resources, and who to contact with questions about their property.
+- Action A: Continue hosting educational events, and reviving the "Welcome to the Neighborhood" event, for SDSU students and resident neighbors in the University Residential Historic District to get to know one another. - Action B: Determine what organization is able to lead the "Welcome to the Neighborhood" event for SDSU students and resident neighbors. - Action C: Translate the walking brochures into a variety of languages so international students and other visitors can learn more about historic resources in Brookings. - Action D: Replace missing, and refurbish existing, National Register plaques to serve as an educational tool for pedestrians in Brookings. - Action E: Consider offering a tour of Brookings, highlighting the historic districts and resources, for SDSU students. - Action F: Create a welcome packet for new property owners in the historic districts that includes information about the 11.1 review process, resources, and who to contact with questions about their property.
 If possible, this welcome packet could be delivered by a Historic Preservation Commission (HPC) member, preferably one that lives in the district as well.
 Also, make this packet available at the Community Development office.
 This packet should also be delivered to existing property owners, residents and landlords in the districts so that everyone receives and can make use of the information. - Action G: Publish a list of contractors and design professionals in the area that have completed work on a historic property that has been successfully reviewed and approved by the 11.1 review process.
 (Ensure that this is simply a listing and does not recommend contractors.)
 This list should be periodically updated. - Action H: Digitize tri-fold with information about each historic district and send to property owners.
-This should also include information about when and how to contact the Historic Preservation Commission (HPC) and the State Historic Preservation Office (SHPO) regarding a project. - Action I: Host an open house for property owners of historic structures to meet city staff and BHPC members they may need assistance from during a project. - Action J: Provide information to property owners in historic districts about the benefits of accessory dwelling units (ADUs) in order to promote their use in historic districts.
+This should also include information about when and how to contact the Historic Preservation Commission (HPC) and the State Historic Preservation Office (SHPO) regarding a project. - Action I: Host an open house for property owners of historic structures to meet city staff and BHPC members they may need assistance from during a project. - Action J: Provide information to property owners in historic districts about the benefits of secondary structures in order to promote their use.
+Also include information about the building code challenges that exist with converting existing detached accessory structures to secondary units.